precice/micro-manager/docs/configuration.md

 ## Load balancing

 Load balancing can be activated by setting `load_balancing` to true.
-It balances based on the elapsed time required to solve the prior iteration.
+It balances based on either the elapsed time required to solve the prior iteration `type="time""` or the number of active simulations `type=active`.
-One Initial load balancing step is performed, prior to any computation (assuming equal workload).
+One Initial load balancing step is performed, prior to any computation (assuming equal workload for time based load balancing or the current active counts for `active` load balancing.).
-Subsequently, in the following iteration another load balancing step is performed based on the just acquired timings.
+Subsequently, in the following iteration another load balancing step is performed based.
+(This is mainly for the time based balancing to use the just acquired timings.)
 Afterwards balancing is performed `every_n_time_windows`.
 Upon activation, further configuration must be provided in `load_balancing_settings`.
 The following parameters can be set